isomerpages/govtech-gobusiness/_essentialservices/1a-healthandsocialservices.md

 4. All outpatient non-public health institution (PHI) Allied Health Services (excluding psychology services) to adhere to the following from 29 April 2020 to 17 May 2020:

-5. Community mental health services, senior befriending, counselling and case management services, and alert alarm system/check-ins by Senior Activity Centres are to be delivered remotely
-: a.
-Services to be delivered remotely where possible.
-For certain blocks where remote monitoring is not possible, staff to continue manning the Alert Alarm System at the Senior Activity Centres.

-1. Supporting services (e.g. blood services, laboratories and radiological services, research related to COVID-19, pharmacies, disease surveillance and response services, medical and patient transport, provision of medical items and personal care items)

-2. Essential supply chains (e.g. medical wholesale and distribution, mask, PPE, medical supplies and equipment manufacturers, medical gas supply)

-3. Selected social services to support vulnerable segments of the population : a.
-This includes residential services for those with no alternative accommodation, community-based intervention for those with no alternative caregiving arrangements, community-based social services for priority cases, and public facing services for priority cases e.g. serious/urgent cases, cases requiring intensive supervision.

-9. Selected care services for students such as those in preschools, Student Care Centres and SPED schools (including for children of Essential Services workers)
-: a.
-Parents may approach their children’s preschools and schools for assistance.
-: b.
-Priority given to parents in Essential Services like Healthcare.

 <ins>Profession-related requirements</ins><br>
 a.
 Leverage on tele-consult/tele-rehab to address clinical needs as far as possible.<br>
 b.
 Prioritise face-to-face consultations for patients/clients who require treatment/therapy, which if not provided or performed, would result in significant or rapid deterioration of the patient/client’s condition, and potentially threaten their health and wellbeing.